You’re gonna have to do more than be nice to get the woman.

 But if you are a nice guy, you will be whatever the people around you want you to be.
 Society conditions us to think that being ‘nice’ is a good thing but being ‘too nice’ is a bad thing.
 What I think, is that they are very often one in the same.

 Being nice does not get you respect.
 It does not get you noticed.
 It does not get you that promotion.
-And it does not get you the girl.
+And it does not get you the woman.
 If you are always trying to be nice, you probably will not always be honest.
 If honesty will hurt someone’s feelings or offend them, a nice guy will avoid it completely.
 This is avoiding the truth (which we call lying), and since when did that become a good thing?

 Does this mean we should walk around being mean and offending people all the time?
 Obviously not, but we should be living a life of integrity which does not always entail making every single person around you happy.
 When you attempt to do this, you lose your own identity and wake up one morning wondering who the hell you even are.
 You will wake up wondering why you get mistreated when all you do is try to give everyone else what they want.
 You will wake up wondering why you never get what you want.